The following is the first report from our team serving in Haiti this week…

 Waiting in the airport for our last flight, Haitians wait to go home or visit family and friends.
 Kate, Havilah and I find three open seats at the terminal.
 A mother next to me clutches her baby girl tight to her chest and each time the baby coos, mama coos too.
 As the mother sings a lullaby, I find a silly grin form on my face and I am just happy to be a part of this.
 The kindness of open hearts is felt through those greeting each other with kisses and words in Creole.

 Our first day of travel began with Kate, Havilah and I sleeping on the airport floor, chugging coffee before going through security and then getting settled in at the guesthouse.
-By the evening we met Willem, the founder of Mountain Top Ministries and Rachel, AGCI’s Foreign Service Provider who takes care of the children at Rivers of Hope.
+By the evening we met Willem, the founder of Mountain Top Ministries and Rachel, AGCI’s Foreign Service Provider who takes care of the children at a local partner home.
 Together, we ate a hearty Haitian dinner.
 During this week I am excited to learn from Willem, Rachel and others we meet during our time here.
 And we are very excited to meet the kiddos tomorrow!